onlymattjohnson/learning/data/climate_spiral/README.md

 ## Instructions

 1. Navigate to [NASA GISS Data page](https://data.giss.nasa.gov/gistemp/) and download Global-mean monthly, seasonl, and annual means in `CSV` format
+2. Remove header row that is not part of data set.